 b.
 Single direction for calculation types

 Harmoni will only allow you to add calculation types in the same direction (down or across).
 For example in a cross-tab where there are two calculation types in the down direction, even when you select a column the option to add/replace won't be available.
 The only exception is when adding differences (DIFF).

-Once you have multiple calculation types going in one direction you need to reset to just one type before changing to have multiples in the other direction.
+When you have multiple calculation types going in one direction you need to reset to just one type before changing to have multiples in the other direction.

 c.
 Calculation types stick to elements